zahiruldu/global.hackathon/Teams/PyJunkies/ABOUT.md

 Bunch of devs addicted to Python.

 ## About Us
-We are just long year friends which are time to time coding together.
+We are just old friends who from time to time code together.

 ![](https://dl.dropboxusercontent.com/u/78826/koding/koding-photos.png)